roblevay/T2764/Lab 12 Extended events.md

 1. Right-click the session and select Watch Live Data
 2. Try to log in with bad credentials.
 3. Watch Live Data or open the .xel file.
 4. Confirm failed login captured.
+Two events per failed login attempt will probably appear.
+SDS Translation=Sql Server Data Stream översättning, the transalation to a SID (Security Identifier) failed

 ---